 What is the compulsory education age range in the country?

-Education is compulsory for all children from 4 to 15 years old.
-It is provided in school units (public or private)
+4-14 years old.
+Education of all children is compulsory from the age of 4 to 14 years old and is provided within the school units (public or private).

 What are the typical age ranges for the ISCED levels?